pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/crossguard/core-concepts.md

 ---
-title_tag: "Using Pulumi: Concepts | CrossGuard"
+title_tag: "Core Concepts | CrossGuard"
 meta_desc: This page contains an overview of core concepts when interacting with Pulumi CrossGuard and
            Policy Pack.
 title: Concepts